RonaldDijkstra/folkingebrew/source/content/_introduction.md

-# Modern Craft Beer from Groningen
+# Hello, we are Folkingebrew

-Folkingebrew was founded with the aim of brewing beer that we like to drink ourselves.
-With every beer we try to get a little better and push our limits.
+Like so many others we are beer geeks who turned brewers, because of our love for the great, versatile product that is beer.
+We love to drink big, bold beer with profound aromas and flavors and naturally that's what we brew.